MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Select **View** > **Toolbox**.

-   Here's where you add WebView-specific content to the app:
+   Here's where you add WebView2-specific content to the app:

 1. In the **Toolbox**, click **WebView2 Windows Forms Control** to expand the options.